kutis96/wiprog/README.md

 The target is put into reset while programming happens, and released from reset, regardless of whether it was or wasn't in reset before programming.

+## Configuration

+You _will_ have to configure the `wificonfig.h`'s contents based on the WiFi network you wish to connect this to.

+There is currently no way to change this at run-time.

+## Building

+Clone this repository into your Arduino sketchbooks directory and proceed as usual.

+The name of this project's directory should likely be `fpgaupload`, not `wiprog`; else you'll have to rename the main `.ino` file.
+I shall fix that someday.
+Or you can, for your first PR!
+Teamwork!

+You will need to have ESP8266 support installed in your Arduino IDE.
+That is, you'll have to add `http://arduino.esp8266.com/stable/package_esp8266com_index.json` in `Preferences > Additional Board Manager URLs`.
+That worked for me in Arduino 1.8.13.

+You may also do something extra to upload the static resources to the LittleFS storage area.
+Probs the thing under `Tools > ESP8266 LittleFS Data Upload.`

 ## Attributions